SPI Bus

 SpiBus2Interface

-Transmissions are performed through the temu_SpiBus2Iface interface.
+Transmissions are performed through the temu_SpiBus2Iface interface provided by an instanced object of the bus model.

 Connecting

-Connecting a master to the bus works as with any other model.
 For slave devices a special procedure is required.
-The temu_SpiBus2Iface provides connect and disconnect function which register a slave device with it’s corresponding chip number chipNum.
+The temu_SpiBus2Iface provides connect and disconnect functions which register a slave device with it’s corresponding chip number chipNum.
 This number is used to relate the chipSelect raising and lowering to a specific device.
+These should be used in favour or the typical connect functions.
 When connecting or disconnecting a device the slave’s connected or disconnected functions will be called respectively.
 The slaves should use these to store the interface reference to the temu_SpiBus2.
 Minimal implementations might look like this:

 void